 To deep fry:

-- Heat ghee in a deep pot (kadhai) for frying until medium hot or if you have thermometer then until it reaches to 350 degree F.
+- Heat ghee in a deep pot (kadhai) for frying until medium hot or, if you have a thermometer then heat the ghee until it reaches 350 degrees F.

-- Deep fry few of the batis/muthiyas at a time at medium heat until they turn golden brown.
+- Deep fry a few batis/muthiyas at a time at medium heat until they turn golden brown.
 Keep flipping them during the frying process for even cooking and browning.
 Medium heat is important to make sure that thick bati is cooked all the inside.

-Now follow rest of the method whether you have baked or deep fried the batis/muthiyas:
+Now follow the rest of the method whether you have baked or deep-fried the Batis/muthiyas:

-- Transfer room temperature crumbs or pieces to food processor and pulse them into a coarse texture mixture or churma and keep it aside.
+- Transfer the crumbled Bati pieces to the food processor pulse a few times and keep aside.

 - Heat 1 cup ghee in a pan and roast roughly chopped nuts, chironji, and melon seeds for 5 minutes on low heat.